 If you're surrounded by carpenters, everything becomes about hammers.

-Frances and the debate teams are mostly forensic guys, which means their reading of the true purpose of hebephilia's inclusion in the DSM is for involuntary commitment.
-If hebephilia is in the DSM, it earns the status of a scientifically accepted diagnosis even if it isn't, and can then be used to justify indefinite commitment.
+Frances and the debate teams are mostly forensic guys, which means their worry about hebephilia's inclusion in the DSM is that it will be used to involuntarily commit people who have NEVER committed a crime to psychiatric hospitals, forever.
+The trick is that if hebephilia is in the DSM, TO THE LAW it earns the status of a scientifically accepted diagnosis even if it isn't.

 He's probably right about that.